Guide

 How do I check my AEO score?

-Use Foglift's free scanner to check your GEO score, which measures your AEO readiness.
+Use Foglift's free Website Audit to check your AI Readiness Score, which measures your AEO readiness.
 It checks AI crawler access, structured data quality, FAQ sections, entity markup, content structure, and citation-friendly formatting.

 Is AEO replacing SEO?